Oco2 Home Security Camera ReviewBy - 12/01/2016

 3. Canary and Nest Cam produce a better FHD picture than Oco.

 In trying to deliver so many features for free, I feel Oco2 under delivered.
-While they offer detection zones, the feature performance is questionable and too limiting as you can only create one, square shaped zone.
-While they offer two-way talk, the feature doesn’t work.
-While they offer cloud storage for free, you can’t download the footage unless you pull it off an SD card, which is not included with the camera purchase.
+While they offer detection zones, one square shaped zone is too limiting.
+While they offer SD card storage, the feature doesn’t work for me.
+While they offer cloud storage for free, you can’t download the footage unless you pull it off an SD card, which is not included with the camera purchase, and may or may not work for you.
 All of the useful home security features including time warp and timeline require a monthly fee.
+Plus, if you need support, fasten your seatbelt.

 Comparing Nest Cam and Oco2, I prefer Nest Cam with a Nest Aware subscription as a home security camera.
 Where Oco wins over Nest is with a more customizable family access feature and also connectivity.
 Not only does Oco2 tend to stay connected, where Nest Cam sometimes falls offline, it also reconnects faster when it does lose access.
 When you plug the camera in, it’s almost instantly ready to monitor again.
 Oco2 also wins in that it requires less bandwidth.
 In some homes, bandwidth may be a challenge, and streaming FHD video 24/7 (as is the case with Nest Cam) may be an issue.

 Comparing Canary and Oco2, I again prefer Canary.
 I use Canary without a subscription, and I love it because it works.
-I’ve never had issues with the camera falling offline, when I lose power it reconnects itself, and it automatically arms and disarms itself based on my camera’s presence.
+I’ve never had issues with the camera falling offline, when I lose power, it reconnects itself, and it automatically arms and disarms itself based on my camera’s presence.
 It also has a better video quality than Oco2 and a cleaner app interface.
-Oco would win with two-way audio, if the feature worked, as Canary lacks this feature.
+Oco wins with two-way audio, as Canary lacks this feature.
 Also, Oco2 uses a stand that is more versatile for placement than Canary’s.
 Finally, Oco2 integrates with IFTTT which has a greater potential than Canary’s Wink integration.

 You can purchase your own Oco2 here.